pakieFNF/hetasorter/README.md

 # hetasort
-a version of [charasort](https://github.com/execfera/charasort/) edited to have hetalia characters all art used in this version is offical, studio deen or himaruya hidekaz art original readme for charasort below
+a version of [charasort](https://github.com/execfera/charasort/) edited to have hetalia characters. all art used in this version is offical, studio deen or himaruya hidekaz art. original readme for charasort below

 # charasort
 A web based character sorter.
 Allows users to run through a manual merge sort of their favorite characters from a set.